andypicke/emberr/README.md

 #> 6               FALSE          27.24                   39.95
 ```

+The *get_ember_options()* function can be used to return all options for
-Get options for the *entity* parameter:
+a varialbe.
+For example, get options for the *entity* parameter:

 ``` r